Conductive, Sensorineural and Mixed Hearing Loss

 Sensorineural hearing loss

-The recommendation for most types of sensorineural loss is treatment with hearing aids.
+The recommendation for most types of sensorineural loss is treated with hearing aids.
 People with severe to profound sensorineural hearing loss may also consider treatment with cochlear implants.

 Mixed hearing loss